ikostrikov/pytorch-a2c-ppo-acktr-gail/README.md

 * [Atari Learning Environment](https://github.com/mgbellemare/Arcade-Learning-Environment)
 * [MuJoCo](http://mujoco.org)
 * [PyBullet](http://pybullet.org) (including Racecar, Minitaur and Kuka)

+I highly recommend PyBullet as a free open source alternative to MuJoCo for continuous control tasks.

 All environments are operated using exactly the same Gym interface.
 See their documentations for a comprehensive list.

 ## Requirements